Kneeling Chair pros and cons

 The height of your chair with respect to your working surface is the foundation of your posture.

 As with any chair, if your working surface is too low, you will automatically hunch forward and your spine will be out of its natural alignment.
-This must be avoided at all costs.
-With a kneeling chair, hunching forward will further increase the pressure on your knees and shins, thereby causing discomfort.
+This must be avoided.
+With a kneeling chair, hunching forward will further increase the pressure on your knees and shins, thereby increasing discomfort.
+What is the correct ergonomic height for my desk, computer monitor and office chair?

 c.
 Adjust the height of the kneeler